 The DMN is a specific set of brain regions that engage when we’re left to think for ourselves in peace and quiet or “resting state” [1-3].
-There are other occasions, however, when this network springs into life, such as when we contemplate past and future events as well as when we are consider the feelings and thoughts of other people [1,4].
+There are other occasions, however, when this network springs to life, such as when we contemplate past and future events as well as when we consider the thoughts and feelings of other people [1,4].

-It is a set of interconnecting hubs and systems that govern so-called ‘internal mentation i.e. the periods of spontaneous and deliberate introspection we all engage in on a daily basis… thousands and thousands of time on average! .
-Oh my the stories and programs that dictate most of our behavior (like >95% for most people)!
+It is a set of interconnecting hubs and systems that govern the so-called "internal mentation" (i.e., the periods of spontaneous and deliberate introspection we all engage in on a daily basis… thousands and thousands of times on average!) .
+Oh my, the stories and programs that dictate most of our behavior (like >95% for most people)!

-But newsflash, folks… you re not your thoughts and not beholden to your programs if you areaware of them, oh mindful one (see more below)!
+But newsflash, folks… you are not your thoughts and not beholden to your programs if you are aware of them, oh mindful one (see more below)!

 A Brief History of the Default Mode Network